Can These 820 Feet-Long Railless Trains Dethrone Air Travel?

 Manyone has envisioned the AeroSlider to be ideal for long travels.
 The train is equipped with a "running track, open plaza area, restaurant, bars, gyms and multi-purpose rooms which can accommodate meetings and work when commuting."

-In addition, the AeroSlider passenger cars are massive with a length of 250 meters, offering ultimate comfort for those on board.
+In addition, the AeroSlider passenger cars are massive with a length of 820 feet (250 meters), offering ultimate comfort for those on board.

 Still, for now, AeroSlider remains nothing more than a concept, but an exciting one nonetheless.